MonkeyIsNull/TinyTotVM/README.md

 > „Ohne Kaffee keine Erleuchtung – auch nicht für Maschinen."

-TinyTotVM is a tiny, stack-based virtual machine written in Rust.
+TinyTotVM is a tiny virtual machine written in Rust with both stack-based and register-based execution modes.

 This repo is, in essence, a toy-box for my experiments in writing a VM.
 It's not expected to be used for production usage in anything.
 That said, if you want to play around with it, have at it.
 At some point I'll update my long-term goals for it and post them someplace here, at least so I remember them.